 It is a type of signal telling the pike that now is the time to feast and fatten up.
 And so, the pike follow suit, much to the anglers’ delight.

-Best Time of Day for Fall Pike Fishing
+What Is the Best Time of Day for Fall Pike Fishing?

-When it comes to catching pike in autumn, you should focus on the early hours at first light, the morning hours, and the hours around dusk.
+When it comes to catching pike in autumn, you should focus on the early hours at first light until midday (sometimes a little later than that, if you continue to get action).

 When the water temperature drops, pike seem to be most active when it’s light, which probably has to do with the fact that they partly rely on their eyesight when hunting for prey.